Abhimanyoo/foed/README.md

 ## Playing with the API

 If you want to play around with the API, go to http://localhost:4005/playground.
+Alternatively you can explore the API visually by running `yarn voyager` in `api/`.